 There are many cave dwellings around the town.
 Finding them on Airbnb couldn’t be easier.

-Here you have 20 euro discount for your first Airbnb experience.
+Here you have a 30 euro discount for your first Airbnb experience.

-This beautiful medieval city is perched on a mountaintop, around 1100 meter above the sea.
+This beautiful medieval city is perched on a mountaintop, around 1100 meters above the sea.

-His narrow, cobbled streets, together with the reddish color (due to the materials used) will make you feel on the medieval ages.
+His narrow, cobbled streets, together with the reddish color (due to the materials used) will make you feel at the medieval ages.

 It is said that Albarracin is unspoiled by modernization.